JNavith/tailwindcss-theme-variants/README.md

 ```

 #### Extra stacked variants
-You can still stack extra variants even while using responsive variants.
+You can still stack extra variants even while using responsive variants, but this is not commonly needed.

 Here's an example:
 ```js